Berck: History

-During World War II the sea front was disrupted by the installation of the Nazi Atlantic Wall and the town suffered from bombing during the allied invasion in 1944.
-This contributed to the diminishing of the ancient fishing industry, which numbered some 150 boats at the turn of the century, and had all but disappeared by the 1960s.
+During World War II the sea front was disrupted by the installation of the Nazi Atlantic Wall.
+The town suffered from bombing during the Allied invasion in 1944.
+This contributed to the diminishing of the ancient fishing industry, which numbered some 150 boats at the turn of the century.
+It had all but disappeared by the 1960s.

 Today, although the hospital sector remains economically important, the town has again promoted itself as a tourist attraction.
 A seaside bathing station, with an immense beach of fine sand on the Opal Coast, it continues to be a centre for sand yachting and the new sport of surfboarding.
 The former Berck Plage railway station has been converted into a casino.

-In 1974 the town twinned with Bad Honnef in Germany and in 1981 with Hythe in England.
+The town has twinned with Bad Honnef in Germany and with Hythe in England.

 Buildings

-The church of Saint Jean Baptiste was restored in 1954 and the 15th century carvings on its corbels were then highlighted in paint.
-The choir and belfry are now listed monuments.
+The church of Saint Jean Baptiste was restored in 1954.
+The 15th-century carvings on its corbels were then highlighted in paint.
+The choir and belfry are listed monuments.

 The new church of Notre-Dame des Sables was opened in 1886 on the marketplace of the beach quarter.
-Its seating for 1,500 was to cater principally for holiday makers in season and the patients from the many medical establishments profiting from the sea air.
+Its seating for 1,500 was to cater principally to holiday makers in season and to the patients from the many medical establishments profiting from the sea air.
 There are paintings on the choir walls.

-Beside its medical establishments, the beach quarter catered to the moneyed classes in the second half of the 19th century and slowly filled with grandiose villas, hotels and amenities.
-Among these were handsome casinos, of which the principal was the Eden, also known as the Grand Casino de la Plage, with its theatre and music hall.
-This was destroyed in 1944 but is survived by its equally gorgeous rival, the Kursaal.
+Beside its medical establishments, the beach quarter catered to the moneyed classes in the second half of the 19th century.
+It slowly developed with grandiose villas, hotels and amenities.
+Among these were handsome casinos, of which the principal was the Eden, also known as the Grand Casino de la Plage, with a theatre and music hall.
+This was destroyed in war in 1944, but it is survived by its equally gorgeous rival, the Kursaal.
 The ambitious Cottage des Dunes, which tried to unite a luxury hotel and casino, failed commercially in 1913.
-After a brief spell as a hospital, it entered into official use.
+After a brief spell of use as a hospital, it was adapted for official use.
 Another official building that survived the bombing was the town hall, which was built in 1893 and has murals painted by Jan Lavezzari.

 After the stone tower of St John the Baptist fell into disuse as a lighthouse, it was replaced at first by a primitive oil lamp suspended in the dunes to mark the sandbars at the river mouth.
-Two years later a 10-metre tower was mounted above a keeper's cottage but this became masked when the maritime hospital was built in 1861 and a new, taller tower was constructed in 1868.
+Two years later a 10-metre tower was mounted above a keeper's cottage.
+This became hidden by construction of the maritime hospital in 1861.
+A new, taller tower was constructed in 1868.
 The two buildings, referred to locally as father and son (le père et fils), stood next to each other until they were dynamited by the Germans in 1944.
 The current concrete lighthouse, designed by Georges Tourry, was completed in 1951 and is 45 metres high.
 Its light can be seen from a distance of 24 nmi.